-An enrolled member of the Oglala Sioux Tribe, Vanya has practiced Indian law for over 20 years, representing tribal governments and their business partners.
+An enrolled member of the Oglala Sioux Tribe, Vanya has practiced Indian law for 25 years, representing tribal governments and their business partners.
 Vanya is an experienced litigator in federal, state, and tribal courts, and has successfully served as lead counsel in multi-million-dollar litigation and arbitration matters over key aspects of the Indian Gaming Regulatory Act.
 She also won an important victory in the South Dakota Supreme Court that stopped South Dakota from imposing its motor-fuel taxes on Indian reservations, and successfully argued key motions in federal treaty litigation for the Saginaw Chippewa.

 Meanwhile, Vanya maintains an active transactional practice, focusing primarily on Indian gaming, financing, and tribal economic development.
 She regularly assists clients with business transactions in Indian country, including advising them on appropriate business structures, guiding them through environmental and other regulatory-compliance issues, and negotiating and drafting contracts.

 Vanya has worked closely with tribal governments to draft and enact tribal codes and ordinances involving a broad range of subjects, such as tribal-court systems, enrollment, family law, environmental laws, and secured transactions.
 She has also assisted with Secretarial elections and amending tribal constitutions.

-Vanya has served on the boards of the Minnesota American Indian Bar Association, the Minnesota Center for Environmental Advocacy, the Nature Conservancy (Minnesota, South Dakota, & North Dakota Chapter), and the University of St. Thomas Law School.
+Vanya serves on the Advisory Board for the Urban Debate League and on the Legal Committee for the Minnesota Center for Environmental Advocacy.
 Outside the office, she enjoys spending time with her kids, Cora and Vincent, and occasionally finds to time to play piano or a round of golf.